calaldees/barcampCanterbury/events/2024/email-days-before.md

 ### Interactive Activities

-If you have a laptop it may be worth brining.
+If you have a laptop it may be worth bringing.
 Some people may want to run some interactive activities and this may be a way for you to get involved.

 ## Schedule Overview